Debbie Kruger

 But by 1980 things had changed, and continued to change.
 I'd graduated from high school and started travelling overseas.
 By the time I got back to Sydney in late 1980 the radio scenario was quite different.
 Two new FM stations had joined the fray — 2MMM FM and 2DAY FM — and many of the top DJs who had left 2SM already started turning up on the FM airwaves.
 I resolutely ignored the new FM stations for as long as possible.
 Particularly as 2SM put in a fine effort in 1981, due largely to Ian MacRae and the Hon Nick and their Royal Wedding hijinx.

-I have to admit that by the time I was ensconsed at the University of NSW in 1982, I found myself dabbling in a bit of 2DAY FM, mainly because one if its announcers (I can't really think of him as a DJ), Tim Webster, was a huge Eagles fan and constantly played and talked about "the boys."
+By the time I was ensconsed at the University of NSW in 1982, I found myself dabbling in a bit of 2DAY FM, mainly because one if its announcers, Tim Webster (who had done his own stint at 2SM in 1975), was a huge Eagles fan and constantly played and talked about "the boys."

 In 1996 Rod Muir took over management and programming of 2SM with the intention of reviving the 2SM of the 1970s, denim logo and all.
 At that time rock historian Glenn A Baker wrote a media release with a decent history of the station that beautifully encapsulates all I have related here and more.
 There was a lot of goodwill for 2SM's revival, but it didn't work.
 FM radio was too entrenched, and times had changed.

 Muir offloaded 2SM and moved on again.
-Today 2SM languishes at the very bottom of the Sydney radio ratings.
+Today 2SM is part of the Super Radio Network with a mix of talk and music, but languishes at or close enough to the bottom of the Sydney radio ratings.

-I'd like thank Wayne Mac, that walking encyclopaedia of Australian radio history, for finding my 2SM page and loving it enough to offer help and advice.
-The page is getting better all the time; you never know when something new will appear so keep checking in.
+I'd like thank Wayne Mac, that walking encyclopaedia of Australian radio history, for finding my 2SM page back in 2002 when I launched it and loving it enough to offer help and advice.
+Since then the page has been getting bigger and better all the time thanks to a wonderful audience of fellow former 2SM junkies who've shared their treasures or pointed me in the direction of where to find them.
+You never know when something new will appear so keep checking in.
 If you have any memories or artifacts from the glory days of 2SM I'd love to hear from you, so drop me a line.

 Only 1SM